2DGD-F0TH/2DGD_F0TH/chapters/019_Dissecting_Games.md

 One of the characters, called "Misa", is the only character that is able to walk on damage tiles without getting hurt.
 There is no explanation on the reason behind it.

+This means that you have to die multiple times before finding out that only one of the four characters in your party is able to cross certain floor tiles, that may be no different than the other tiles.

 #### Can't run away from battles, but enemies can

 In this RPG you lack the option to run away from battles.

 Enemies instead have a chance to run away from battle when their health points drop below 25% of their original health.
 Talk about fairness.

-The "escape" option is hidden behind the "teleport" spell that you acquire after leveling up, although such spell is really weird in its way of working.
+The "escape" option is instead hidden behind the "teleport" spell that you acquire after leveling up, in addition such spell is really weird in its way of working.

-After selecting the "teleport spell", you select a team mate to target such spell to, the spell can either succeed or fail:
+After selecting the "teleport" spell, you select a team mate to target such spell to, the spell can either succeed or fail:

-- If the spell succeeds, the selected team mate escapes the battle, while the others continue fighting;
+- If the spell succeeds, the selected team member escapes the battle, while the others continue fighting for the turns that follow;
 - If the spell fails, the whole team gets ejected (read "escape") from the battle.

-This means that the teleport spell is more beneficial when it fails than when it succeeds.
+This means that the teleport spell is more beneficial (4 times faster) when it fails than when it succeeds.

 #### Statistics